mathieucarbou/MycilaSafeBoot/docs/index.md

 Squezing everything into the SafeBoot partition (655360 bytes only) is a tight fit especially on ethernet enabled boards.

-Disabling the logging capabilites saves about 12 kbytes in the final build.
+Disabling the logging capabilities saves about 12 kbytes in the final build.
 Just comment out `MYCILA_SAFEBOOT_LOGGING` in `platformio.ini`.

 ```ini
 ; -D MYCILA_SAFEBOOT_LOGGING